Open Now ?

 How Do You Inspect Plumbing In A House?

 To devise a household plumbing inspection checklist for your property, it is best to focus on one room at a time.
-Start with one area and create a checklist that lists all the different parts and fixtures.
+Start with one area and create a DIY plumbing maintenance checklist that lists all the different parts and fixtures.
 For instance, your bathroom will have bath taps, sink taps, a shower, and all the drains.

 Note these down on paper and with a pass or fail option.
 Have some guidelines to determine what is a pass or fail.
 Below are some tips and things you need to test and look for.